paambaati/tfc-output-action/README.md

 ## Usage

 This action requires that you have a Terraform Cloud account and an API token.
-Read how to get one in the official documentation – https://www.terraform.io/cloud-docs/users-teams-organizations/api-tokens
+Learn how to get one in the official documentation – https://www.terraform.io/cloud-docs/users-teams-organizations/api-tokens

 ### Inputs